kolemare/CNN-CPP/README.md

   <h3 style="display: inline-block;">$$\text{dInput} = \text{reshape}(\text{dOutput}, (N, C, H, W))$$</h3>

   - $\text{dInput}$: The gradient with respect to the input, reshaped back to its original dimensions.
-  - $\text{dOutput}$: The gradient of the loss with respect to the output of the flatten layer, typically a 4D tensor with shape $(N, 1, 1, C \times H \times W)$.
+  - $\text{dOutput}$: The gradient of the loss with respect to the output of the Flatten Layer, typically a 4D tensor with shape $(N, 1, 1, C \times H \times W)$.
   - $\text{reshape}$: The operation used to convert the flattened gradient back to the original input shape.

-This formula represents the backward pass in the `FlattenLayer`.
+This formula represents the backward pass in the Flatten Layer.
 The gradient $\text{dOutput}$ is reshaped back to match the original dimensions of the input tensor $(N, C, H, W)$, effectively reversing the flattening operation performed during the forward pass.